demisto/content/Scripts/script-IsMaliciousIndicatorFound_CHANGELOG.md

-Added the includeManual argument, which is default to true, and consider manually set to Good indicators as non malicious.
+## [Unreleased]
+Added the *includeManual* argument, which applies the manually assigned indicator severity to the indicator.
+This overrides the DBot score.
+Default is "true".